Have you ever felt like the protagonist of an elaborate theatrical production that encompasses your whole life?

 Or maybe its confinement to a single character at the center of one stage was an illusion all along?

 This was the possibility that started to lift me above the torment my young agnostic character was feeling.
 A great deal of the past 28 years since this realization first rose up and made itself known to me has been spent pursuing its logic and the words which would make it communicable.
 (That, I’m afraid, is an affliction specific to writers that has no known cure.)
-I explored it in vague terms with the theatrical imagery of my first novel, Birding in the Face of Terror, and then got very deep into examining the four walls (symbolic of egocentric four-dimensional timespace) in The Peasant and the King (due for release in 2021).
+I explored it in vague terms with the theatrical imagery of Birding, and then got very deep into examining the four walls (symbolic of egocentric four-dimensional timespace) in The Peasant and the King.

-But it took a recent Facebook conversation for me to see how these two motifs fit together perfectly.
+But it was only recently while working on both books simultaneously that I saw how these two motifs fit together perfectly.
 After all, it is the invisible “fourth wall” of the stage in live theater that seals in the story and makes an airtight space where the narrative of the story is the local reality on that stage.
 It transforms a stage into the prison of Denmark at one time, and the Forest of Arden at another.
 Yet it is only true to the characters on stage and the witnesses in the audience who choose to be transported there.
 Outside the four walls of the stage lies a different realm altogether.
 Maybe the truth of the “I am” is derived from the greater context of this realm, inclusive of this stage but also beyond it.

 This raises an important question: What if your perception of linear time is just as much of an illusion as the fourth wall of the stage?
-Would the “I am” sensation disappear, or, no longer being “boxed in” to the telling of one unique story, would it disperse until it covers all possible points in timespace?
+Would the “I am” sensation disappear, or, no longer being “boxed in” to the telling of one unique story, would it disperse into something else in the greater contextual realm?

 In Bhagavad-Gita, the warrior Arjuna sits exactly on this biaxial precipice at the dawn of the Battle of Kurukshetra in ancient India:

 In truth, this battle is a dramatized metaphor of what happens anywhere and anytime a human finds the edge of this existential conflict, where s/he begins to sense that, just as the self is more truly an actor than a character, there is among actors a kind of esprit de corps that is more true than the clash of wills occurring on the stage.
 There will invariably be a space of high anxiety in which this wisdom is filtering through, but the drama still seems real enough.
-This stage, after all, and the story being told on it, seems like the absolute ground of a fragile and tenuous existence while we are in character, and wisdom a wispy wishful thinking by comparison.
+This stage, after all, and the story being told on it, seems like the absolute ground of a grim and tenuous existence while we are in character, and wisdom a wispy wishful thinking by comparison.

 By the end of the narrative, having been given the inside scoop on why these statements of Krishna are true and how to discern them directly for himself through the yogas, Arjuna, the transformed character, speaks triumphantly:

 Hamlet, with no mystic bent of which to speak, finds no such saving grace.
 His “to be or not to be” moment yields no answers, and his story ends tragically with much blood and many dead bodies littering the stage, and no one the wiser for it all.

 And yet, nobody dies while performing Hamlet.